Alex314159265/Machine-Learning-For-Credit-Scoring/README.md

 We discussed about the way we dealt with missing values and we want to change that to keep more usefull parameters.

+### Session 5 (22/03/22)

+we dealt with missing values.
+First we deleted columns with more than 10% of missing values.
+Then we droped rows with missing values.
+That process let us to keep more columns without leaving too many features.
+We explained that part in the report.

+We dealt with dates to change their form.
+Then we began to explain the process in the report.

+We also explain how we balanced the dataset in the report.

+We began to do the correlation matrix for the quantitative study of our features.